-It will then be possible to create neutral anti-hydrogen e that if protons are used as incident particles instead of antiprotons, one obtains hydrogen and H- ions. as well as positive anti-hydrogen ions +.
-Not
+It will then be possible to create neutral anti-hydrogen H as well as positive anti-hydrogen ions H+.
+Note that if protons are used as incident particles instead of antiprotons, one obtains hydrogen and H- ions.

 -The GBAR experiment started its installation in the CERN AD hall in December 2016.
 It will be connected to the new deceleration ring ELENA recently build in the AD hall

 -The SOPHI and SELMA projects are located in the CEA-Saclay site (former Saturne accelerator Hall).
 The SOPHI facility received an ANR grant and is the prototype of the positron source built by GBAR at CERN.
 SELMA is the small linear electron accelerator feeding the source.
 Another ANR grant supported the ANTION project, devoted to study the interaction between protons and positronium.
 It will measure the production of hydrogen atoms at Saclay, then later at CERN the production of H- ions, then of antihydrogen and of H+ ions.

 It studies and builds an intense beam of positrons based on a small electron linear accelerator.

 It studies the trapping ond storage of the positrons;